centreon/centreon-documentation/versioned_docs/version-23.10/administration/database-partitioning.md

 ## Monitoring of partitioning operation

-The **Centreon Database** Monitoring Connector allows you to control that the number of partitions created in advance is sufficient.
-It is recommended to install and deploy this Monitoring Connector.
+The **Centreon Database** Monitoring Connector allows you to check that the number of partitions created in advance is sufficient.
+It is recommended that you install and deploy this Monitoring Connector.

 It is also possible to view the partitioned tables and the consumption